PlanetScale vs Prisma for Solo Developers

 Prisma works with anything.
 PlanetScale is MySQL only.
 Prisma supports PostgreSQL, MySQL, SQLite, MongoDB, and CockroachDB.
 PlanetScale only gives you MySQL.
 If you use Prisma, you can start with SQLite locally, develop against Postgres on Neon, or use PlanetScale's MySQL.
 You're not locked in.

 Cost comparison is apples to oranges, but still worth noting.
-PlanetScale costs $39/mo minimum for the database host.
-Prisma is free and open source.
-Prisma Accelerate (their connection pooling and caching layer) has a free tier.
-So Prisma costs nothing, and you pair it with whatever database host fits your budget.
+PlanetScale costs money from day one.
+The floor is $5/mo for a single-node Postgres cluster, or $39/mo if you want the Vitess MySQL path on a PS-10.
+Prisma the ORM is free and open source.
+Prisma Accelerate (their connection pooling and caching layer) has a free tier of 60,000 operations, and Prisma Postgres has a $0 tier with 100,000 operations and 500 MB.
+So Prisma can cost nothing, and you pair it with whatever database host fits your budget.

 Foreign keys and relations.
 Prisma's entire value proposition is modeling relations between your data.
 PlanetScale disables foreign keys by default.
 This creates tension.
 Prisma will still work (it enforces relations at the application level), but you lose database-level referential integrity.
 It works, but it's not ideal.